How to Get More Amazon Seller Feedback and ReviewsAshley Kochans

 |Advanced Message Filters|

 |Automated Send Date Selection|

 Seller Labs PRO Buyer-Seller Messaging clearly has more features than Amazon Seller Central.
-With A/B testing, review monitoring, and advanced analytics, it is clearly the best option for Buyer-Seller Messaging.
+With review monitoring and advanced analytics, it is clearly the best option for Buyer-Seller Messaging.

-Seller Labs PRO also offers a Request a Review feature, but because of the Amazon’s limitations, there is less customization available.
-Nonetheless, Seller Labs PRO offers A/B testing and customizable text with automated send dates, while Amazon Seller Central does not.
+Seller Labs PRO also offers a Request a Review feature, but because of Amazon’s limitations, there is less customization available.
+Nonetheless, Seller Labs PRO offers customizable text with automated send dates, while Amazon Seller Central does not.

 |Seller Labs PRO Request a Review||Amazon Seller Central Request a Review|